|

 Strengths:

-• Automated cross-domain discovery across network, servers, endpoints, and cloud, agentless and agent-based, continuously synced rather than point-in-time
+• Cross-domain discovery across network, servers, endpoints, and cloud, agentless and agent-based, updated through high-frequency discovery cycles rather than collected at a single point in time

 • Integrated CMDB with automated population and relationship alignment, not a manually maintained database

-• ViVID™ powered service mapping and dependency visualization shows how assets connect to business services in real time, so change impact analysis and incident response run on current data, not assumptions
+• ViVID service mapping and dependency visualization shows how assets connect to business services, so change impact analysis and incident response run on current data, not assumptions

 • IT asset management alignment across the hardware and software lifecycle